 Leslie Romero placed sixth for the Lady Texans with a time of 19:13, while sophomore Poro Gahekave finished 10th with her final mark of 19:47.
 Wayland Baptist took first with 46 points, with Lubbock Christian University placing second with 53 points.

 "I thought from top to bottom on both the men's and women's sides we had a good race today," Barker said.
-"The course was really sandy which would slow the times a little bit, but was I was looking at was seeing how well they competed and got after it.
-They competed very very well, and I didn't find very many flaws."
+"The course was really sandy which would slow the times a little bit, but what I was looking at was seeing how well they competed and got after it.
+They competed very well, and I didn't find very many flaws."

-South Plains will be back action next week as they are set to travel to Hobbs, New Mexico on Oct.
+South Plains will be back in action next week as they are set to travel to Hobbs, New Mexico on Oct.
 14 and compete at the University of the Southwest.